Florida seller net calculator, 2026 required sale price math.

 Equity is not the same as seller net.
 Seller net comes after payoff, commission, stamps, and closing costs.

-Deed documentary stamps use the sale price and round up to each $100 or part of $100.
+For exam-style purchase questions, deed documentary stamps usually use the sale price unless the stem gives a different consideration amount.
+Round up to each $100 or part of $100.

 Required price problems must cover percentage costs too.
 Do not simply add the costs to the target net.